ROCm/Tensile/docs/src/cli-reference/tensile-create-library-cli.rst

 Options
 -------

-Here is the list of optional arguments for invoking the ``TensileCreateLibrary`` command.
+Here is the list of optional arguments for invoking the ``TensileCreateLibrary`` command:

 .. list-table:: Options
   :header-rows: 1